 Rather than taking attendance every day, which cuts into our class time, I instead record absences as negative points in the corresponding categories.
 You can find two assignments in the Absences module:

-Given the COVID-19 pandemic and the highly contagious nature of the Omicron variant, the attendance policy will be relaxed this semester.
+Given the COVID-19 pandemic and the highly contagious nature of the BA.5 variant, the attendance policy will be slightly relaxed this semester.
 You should contact the instructor directly if you will be absent.
 However, if you cannot attend in person, please arrange to join your team for these meetings remotely via Zoom, Discord voice channel, or other means.
 Repeated absences due to illness will be referred to the Office of Student Life for verification.

 Not all assignments are criterion-graded.
 Specifically, the peer review and customer review assignments are based on a survey given to your team members and customers, respectively.
 This survey asks them to evaluate you on a scale of 1 to 10 across several categories.
 Instead of translating directly to a grade, we use the following calculation: